 Correctional facilities are located throughout the state, and depending on which prison facility you serve at, you should anticipate a minimum of 5 hours.
 Each of our time slots are 1.5-2 hours, and it generally takes about 30 minutes to go through security.

-When our teams arrive at the correctional facility, we generally sign a log book, turn in our driver’s licenses and walk through a metal detector.
+When our teams arrive at the correctional facility, we generally sign a log book, turn in our driver’s licenses, keys, and walk through a metal detector.
 An officer may pat each person down in a gender appropriate manner.
 We always walk to the meeting room together as a team and are usually escorted by security both in and out.

 Depending on where and when you serve, you can ride on the church van or carpool with other team members.
 At the local facilities, the team usually meets at the facility or at a restaurant.

 One of the most important factors in correctional ministry is consistency and faithfulness in our commitment.
 We schedule our Sunday serve opportunities on a rotation of 2 services each month.
 The small groups run concurrent with our Highlands semesters, which is a 12-week commitment.
 Every serve opportunity is team-driven, so if you are unable to make a commitment, we always have enough team members to conduct the service without interruption.

 It is easy to become very fond of the inmates and feel compassionate toward their plight.
 The ADOC policies do not allow ministry volunteers to give anything to an inmate that isn’t previously approved.
 As a ministry, we have been approved to take certain items in to our services that are available to every inmate, such as an approved pen, worship guide, Bible and communion elements.
 Nothing can be given to, or taken from, an inmate at any time that hasn’t been approved by Highlands leadership and ADOC.

 No, personal relationships, such as a Penpal or phone calls, are not permitted between an inmate and a ministry volunteer.